Broadband speed test

 As a guide, a ping below 50ms is good and above 150ms will result in lagging.

-Stuck with a slow speeds?
+Stuck with slow internet?

 If you’re still struggling with a slow connection after ruling out the possible causes in our guide How to speed up slow broadband, you could switch to a new provider.